WELCOME TO THE ELON UNIVERSITY BIOLOGY DEPARTMENT

 Welcome to the Elon University undergraduate program in Biology.
 The faculty and staff of the Biology Department are excited about the possibilities and opportunities your decision to major in biology brings to us.
 We look forward to getting to know you as we engage in classroom discussions, laboratory investigations, field trips, internship experiences, international study courses, and collaborative research projects.
-As you get to know us better during your first year, we hope that you will come to think of us as your friends as well as your teachers.
+As you get to know us better during your first year, we hope that you will come to think of yourself as part of our Elon Biology community.
 Each of the faculty members in the department has something special to offer you, from nature photography to forensic science.
 We are genuinely concerned for you as a student and as an individual and we will challenge you to excel both academically and personally.

 The McMichael Science Center and the adjacent greenhouse offer spacious classrooms and labs, student research areas, and modern instrumentation.
 These buildings are equipped with facilities and equipment similar to those found at much larger research universities.
 Some notable examples include a human cadaver laboratory, a DNA sequencer, a GIS laboratory, a scanning electron microscope, a Realtime PCR thermocycler, a programmable research-grade growth chamber, a refrigerated ultracentrifuge, a research-grade epifluorescence microscope, PCR thermocyclers, and an herbarium.
 But, unlike at large research universities, the intended users of these amenities at Elon are undergraduate students, not Ph.D. candidates.
 This equipment is used not only in student research but also in our lab courses.